trozware/troznet/_posts/2016-02-12-learning-swift-optionals.md

 ---

-All the examples in this article are available in a [Swift playground][1].
+All the examples in this article are available in a [Swift playground][1] which has been updated to Swift 3 syntax.

 [1]: https://github.com/trozware/optionals